cap-js/docs/guides/databases-postgres.md

 If you start your application as usual with `mvn spring-boot:run` Liquibase will initialize the database schema to version `v1`, unless it has already been initialized.

 ::: warning
-Do not change the _schema.sql_ after it has been deployed by Liquibase as the [checksum](https://docs.liquibase.com/concepts/changelogs/changeset-checksums.html) of teh file is validated.
+Do not change the _schema.sql_ after it has been deployed by Liquibase as the [checksum](https://docs.liquibase.com/concepts/changelogs/changeset-checksums.html) of the file is validated.
 :::

 ### Next Schema Versions